 The journal invites 6-8000 word original submissions.
 Authors are asked to register, read the guidelines, and agree to the ethics statement before submission.
 Turn around peer review time is usally 4-6 weeks.

-Inclusion on these databases: Web of Science 2015 edition; Ulrich; Proquest; Australian Policy Online (APO); DOAJ; EBSCO; National Library of Australia’s Trove; Paperity; ARC Excellence in Research Australia 2014 Journals List.
-Validated by Scopus and undergoing evaluation.
+Inclusion on these databases: Web of Science 2015 edition; Ulrich; Proquest; Australian Policy Online (APO); DOAJ; EBSCO; National Library of Australia’s Trove; Paperity; ARC Excellence in Research Australia 2014 Journals, and Scopus.

 Chief Editors: Professors Kerry Carrington and Reece Walters Crime and Justice Research Centre, Queensland University of Technology